-Licensees may apply to the VCGLR for an exemption to their mandatory requirement to provide free water.
+Licensees may apply to us for an exemption to their mandatory requirement to provide free water.

-The VCGLR has discretion over which applications are approved, and determines each application on its own merits.
-However, under the Liquor Control Reform Act 1998, the VCGLR must consider:
+We have discretion over which applications are approved, and determine each application on its own merits.
+However, under the Liquor Control Reform Act 1998, we must consider:

 For example, an exemption may be granted where the licensee doesn’t have access to mains water and the lack of free drinking water won’t lead to alcohol-related harm.

-If you wish to apply for an exemption, you can download the application form Exemption from the requirement to provide free drinking water at licensed premises (PDF, 124.48 KB).
+If you wish to apply for an exemption, you can download the Exemption from the requirement to provide free drinking water at licensed premises (PDF, 124.48 KB)

 A poster is available for licensees to download that advises patrons that the venue provides free water.
-Download the Free water available poster (PDF, 522.57 KB) to display in your venue.
-If you would like a copy for digital displays, download the high resolution version (PDF, 522.57 KB).
+Download the Free water available poster (PDF, 709.05 KB)to display in your venue.

 See the optional signage for licensed premises on the Print my liquor signage page for more information.